atsuya/google-music-control/README.md

 - Using OS X.
 - Using Chrome.
-- Google music page is opened (doesn't matter in which tab nor window) and playing music already.
+- Google playf music page is opened (doesn't matter in which tab nor window) and playing music already.
 The scripts don't know how to initiate to play music.

 How does it work?
 =================

-It uses AppleScript interface that chrome provides and goes through all windows and tabs to find the tab that has google music opened.
+It uses AppleScript interface that chrome provides and goes through all windows and tabs to find the tab that has google play music opened.
 Then it executes JavaScript on the page that sends appropriate keyboard shortcuts to control it.

 License